Calling for Rain

 After months of pure digital extravaganza, Vanini Belarmino, Founder and Managing Director of Belarmino&Partners embarked on a real life international research trip to Copenhagen courtesy of the Danish Arts Foundation.

-Curatorial Research Grant Courtesy of the Danish Arts Foundation
+Supported by the Danish Arts Foundation

 Image: Artist Lilibeth Cuenca-Rasmussen holding up a large scale print of her work “I am not what you see” taken during a studio visit in Copenhagen, Denmark on 20 October 2021.